 Prayers of the People

-In worship service is an amazing time, when the Holy Spirit draws people to open up and be vulnerable before God and each other, in sharing needs and hurts.
+In the worship service, prayers of the people is an amazing time, when the Holy Spirit draws people to open up and be vulnerable before God and each other, in sharing needs and hurts.
 This often opens the door for the Holy Spirit to do His work of healing, and it knits the family of St. Andrew’s together in love and prayer.

 The Prayer Chain

 The Prayer Chain actively ministers to St. Andrew’s and to the community.
 To access this help, phone the church office.
 Your requests are safe with us; they are treated with confidentiality, not shared with any other, and no other action is taken, except to pray.
-We, on the Prayer Chain, have found joy in this ministry, for we have seen the Lord at work in this past year.
-We have prayed for those nearing the end of life and for those in anxiety about babies to be born, for young men and women moving to college or new work places, for those in extreme sickness, in despair—many sicknesses this year, but God poured in much enabling peace and hope—so many deaths, and so many reports of comfort in sadness and hope, even in loss—such a Big God to call on, and such a strong sense that He heard and entered into each of these situations and drew near to those who needed Him.
+We, on the Prayer Chain, have found joy in this ministry, for we have seen the Lord at work.
+We have prayed for those nearing the end of life and for those in anxiety about babies to be born, for young men and women moving to college or new work places, for those in extreme sickness, in despair—many sicknesses, but God poured in much enabling peace and hope—so many reports of comfort in sadness and hope, even in loss—such a Big God to call on, and such a strong sense that He heard and entered into each of these situations and drew near to those who needed Him.
 Trust us with your Prayer Requests and we will entrust them to God.

 Healing Prayer might be needed on a one-time basis for help in an emotional or spiritual crisis, or it might be something ongoing that you need God’s help and insight in working through.
-This was used sporadically in 2011, as it has been in past years.
-If you have questions or need to know more, speak to Gladys, Sandra, or Chris through the church office.
+This has been used sporadically over the years.
+If you have questions or need to know more, speak to Sandra through the church office.
 We can meet and pray one-on-one with you, or a small team can meet and pray with you.
 We trust always in the Holy Spirit to guide us in all we do.
 It is the Lord who does the healing; we just listen to the Spirit’s prompting.

 Prayer Shawl Ministry